Refinancing your existing mortgage can be done for several reasons as explained below.

 - Lower payments.
 Refinancing can lead to lower required monthly payments.
 The result is easier cash flow management and more money available in the budget for other monthly expenses.
 When you refinance, you often restart the clock and extend the amount of time you’ll take to repay a loan.
 Since your balance is most likely smaller than your original loan balance and you have more time to repay, the new monthly payment should decrease.

 - Shorten the loan term.
-Instead of extending repayment, you also can refinance into a shorter-term loan.
+Refinance into a shorter-term loan instead of extending payment.
 For example, you might have a 30-year home loan, and that loan can be refinanced into a 15-year home loan that typically will come with a lower interest rate.
 Of course, you can also just make extra payments without refinancing to avoid paying closing costs and keep the flexibility of not being required to make those larger payments.

 - Consolidate debts.
 If you have multiple loans, it might make sense to consolidate them into one single loan, especially if you can get a lower interest rate.
 It’ll be easier to keep track of payments and loans.